newrelic/papers/README.md

 ## Available configuration options

-To configure the Papers gem, pass options to ```Papers.configure``` before initialization of LicenseValidator:
+To configure the Papers gem, pass options to ```Papers.configure``` before initialization of LicenseValidator.
+Currently supported config options:

 ```
 Papers.configure do |c|